At what age should children start using smartphones?

 For instance, ban mobile devices on your dinner table or during family gatherings.
 Be an example to your kids.
 Abide by your own rules where applicable.

-You might also want to configure parental controls on your children’s smartphone.
-Android, Apple and Windows allow you to set time limits and manage game and app downloads.
+You might also want to configure parental controls on your children’s smartphones.
+Android, Apple, and Windows allow you to set time limits and manage game and app downloads.

 The configuration process is easy.
 Just read the phone manual and follow the instructions carefully.
 Mobile parental controls will help you regulate your kids’ cellphone activities more effectively.

 Henry Rowell is a content marketer and an occasional tech enthusiast.
-He writes on behalf of Anny’s, jewellers and master craftsmen of engagement rings Australia.
-He likes to read on his spare time.
+He writes on behalf of Anny’s, jewelers, and master craftsmen of engagement rings in Australia.
+He likes to read in his spare time.